Britannicus: Background and family

-Britannicus was born on or about 12 February 41 in Rome, to Emperor Claudius and his third wife Valeria Messalina.
+Britannicus was born on or about 12 February 41 in Rome, to Emperor Claudius and his third wife, Valeria Messalina.
 As such, he was a member of the Julio-Claudian dynasty, specifically of the gens Claudia.
 Britannicus' father had been reigning for less than a month, and his position was boosted greatly by the birth of an heir.
-To mark the birth, the emperor issued sestertii with the obverse Spes Augusta – the hope of the imperial family.
+To mark the birth, the emperor issued sestertii with the obverse Spes Augusta, the hope of the imperial family.

-Britannicus had four siblings: a half-brother, Claudius Drusus, by Claudius' first wife (Plautia Urgulanilla) who died before Britannicus was born; a half-sister, Antonia, by Claudius' second wife (Aelia Paetina); a sister by the same mother named Octavia; and an adoptive brother, Lucius Domitius Ahenobarbus (the future emperor Nero), who was adopted in AD 49 and renamed Nero Claudius Caesar as a result.
+Britannicus had four siblings: a half-brother, Claudius Drusus, by Claudius' first wife (Plautia Urgulanilla), though he died before Britannicus was born; a half-sister, Antonia, by Claudius' second wife (Aelia Paetina); a sister by the same mother named Octavia; and an adoptive brother, Lucius Domitius Ahenobarbus (the future Emperor Nero), who was adopted in AD 49 and renamed Nero Claudius Caesar as a result.

-Two years later, in 43, Claudius was granted the honorific "Britannicus" by the senate as a reward for his conquest of Britain.
-The emperor never used the name himself, but allowed his son to inherit it.
-This is the name by which the boy became known to posterity.
-Gaius Suetonius Tranquillus, a Roman historian writing from the late first century, says that Claudius adored Britannicus, carrying him around at public events, and "would wish him happy auspices, joined by the applauding throng."
+Two years later, in 43, Claudius was granted the honorific "Britannicus" by the Senate as a reward for his conquest of Britain.
+The emperor never used the name himself but allowed his son to inherit it and it is the name by which the boy became known to posterity.
+Gaius Suetonius Tranquillus, a Roman historian, wrote from the late first century that Claudius adored Britannicus; carried him around at public events; and "would wish him happy auspices, joined by the applauding throng".

-During his father's marriage to Messalina
+Father's marriage to Messalina

 Education

 Britannicus was tutored by Sosibius, who was a close associate of Publius Suillius Rufus and a friend of his mother.
-He was educated alongside Titus Vespasianus, the future emperor of Rome.
+He was educated alongside Titus Vespasianus, the future emperor.
 They were brought up together and taught similar subjects by the same tutors.

-In 47, Sosibius gave Claudius a reminder of the power and wealth which threatened the Emperor's throne.
+In 47, Sosibius gave Claudius a reminder of the power and wealth, which threatened the emperor's throne.
 His tutor then, as part of his mother's contrivances, told the emperor of Decimus Valerius Asiaticus's involvement in the murder of Caligula and of his growing popularity in Rome.
-Sosibius went on, saying Asiaticus meant to rally Roman legions in Germany against the throne.
-Asiaticus was apprehended immediately, and brought to Rome in chains.
+Sosibius went on, saying Asiaticus meant to rally Roman legions in Germania against the throne.
+Asiaticus was apprehended immediately and brought to Rome in chains.
 Sullius successfully pursued charges against other equestrians in the Senate.
-According to Cassius Dio, Asiaticus was put to death as a favor to Messalina for his property (the Gardens of Lucullus).
+According to Cassius Dio, Asiaticus was put to death as a favour to Messalina for his property (the Gardens of Lucullus).

-It was later voted by the Senate that Sosibius be given a million sesterces for giving Britannicus the benefit of his teachings and Claudius that of his counsel (i.e. for his involvement in the case against Asiaticus).
+It was later voted by the Senate for Sosibius to be given a million sesterces for giving Britannicus the benefit of his teachings and Claudius that of his counsel (his involvement in the case against Asiaticus).